scroggic/ember-engines/README.md

 git checkout step-<#>
 ```

+_Note: the entire tutorial takes place in the `messaging` route of this dummy application, so be sure you're looking at the `/messaging` url when you're working through it._

 ## Step 0: Identifying Separation Points

 Before diving into the code, let's have a brief chat about how to identify areas of an application that are candidates for use as an Engine.